QMCPACK/qmcpack/docs/installation.rst

 Installing on ORNL OLCF Frontier/Crusher
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Frontier is a HPE Cray EX supercomputer located at the Oak Ridge Leadership Computing Facility.a
+Frontier is a HPE Cray EX supercomputer located at the Oak Ridge Leadership Computing Facility.
 Each Frontier compute node consists of [1x] 64-core AMD CPU with access to 512 GB of DDR4 memory.
 Each node also contains [4x] AMD MI250X, each with 2 Graphics Compute Dies (GCDs) for a total of 8 GCDs per node.

 Building QMCPACK